-1. Accessory after the fact to a drug offense is not a deportable drug conviction or aggravated felony.
-See Part A above.

-2. Offering to sell is not an aggravated felony (and arguably not a deportable offense) while sale is.
+- 1. Accessory after the fact to a drug offense is not a deportable drug conviction or aggravated felony.
+See Part A above. - 2.
+Offering to sell is not an aggravated felony (and arguably not a deportable offense) while sale is.
 Therefore sections such as H&S §§ 11352(a), 11360(a) and 11377(a) are divisible statutes between sale, distribution and transport and offering to do those acts.
 U.S. v.
 Rivera-Sanchez, 247 F.3d 905 (9th Cir.
 2001)(en banc).
 Transportation for personal use also should not be held an aggravated felony, making these offenses further divisible.
-The best resolution would be to plead to the entire section in the disjunctive.

-3. A first conviction for simple possession (felony or misdemeanor); for a lesser offense such as possession of paraphernalia or under the influence; or for giving away a small amount of marijuana for free is eliminated for immigration purposes by "rehabilitative relief" such as under Prop 36, DEJ or P.C. § 1203.4.
+The best resolution would be to plead to the entire section in the disjunctive. - 3.
+Avoid possession for sale, which is an aggravated felony.
+If needed, plead up to offering to sell as described above. - 4.
+A first conviction for simple possession (felony or misdemeanor); for a lesser offense such as possession of paraphernalia or under the influence; or for giving away a small amount of marijuana for free is eliminated for immigration purposes by "rehabilitative"

+relief" such as under Prop 36, DEJ or P.C. § 1203.4.
 Lujan-Armendariz v INS, 222 F.3d 728 (9th Cir.
 2000), Cardenas-Uriarte v.
 INS, 227 F.3d 1132 (9th Cir.
 2000).

-4. If the controlled substance in the case is not identified either in the record of conviction or under the terms of the statute then the government is deemed unable to prove that the offense involved a federally defined controlled substance and there are no drug immigration consequences.
-Matter of Paulus, 11 I&N 274 (BIA 1965).

-5. Be aware of conduct-based immigration consequences.
+- 5. Under current law, simple possession of a drug, whether felony or misdemeanor, single or multiple counts, is not an aggravated felony.
+Oliveira-Ferreira v Ashcroft, 382 F.3d 1045 (9th Cir.
+2004) The exception is possession of flunitrazepan or more than five grams of crack cocaine.
+However, it is best to obtain misdemeanor simple possession whenever possible. - 6.
+If the controlled substance in the case is not identified either in the record of conviction or under the terms of the statute then the government is deemed unable to prove that the offense involved a federally defined controlled substance and there are no drug immigration consequences.
+Matter of Paulus, 11 I&N 274 (BIA 1965). - 7.
+Be aware of conduct-based immigration consequences.
 See Note "Drug Offenses" for a discussion of the grounds of deportability and inadmissibility that may apply even absent a drug conviction.
 If there is evidence that the defendant is or has been a drug addict or abuser, or has ever been or aided a drug trafficker, immigration penalties may attach even if there is no conviction or one that is not an aggravated felony.
 Admission of addiction at a CRC disposition or in "drug court," or conviction of "offering to sell," may bring designation as an addict, abuser or trafficker.

-F. Sentence of 364 Days or Less
+G. Sentence of 364 Days or Less

 Many offenses become aggravated felonies only if a sentence of a year or more is imposed.
 These include crime of violence, theft, receipt of stolen property, burglary, bribery of a witness, commercial bribery, counterfeiting, forgery, trafficking in vehicles that have had their VIN numbers altered, obstruction of justice, perjury, subornation of perjury, and with some exceptions false immigration documents.
 See 8 USC § 1101(a)(43).
-Often defense counsel have more leeway in avoiding a one-year sentence for a particular count than in pleading to an alternate offenses.
+Often defense counsel has more leeway in avoiding a one-year sentence for a particular count than in pleading to an alternate offenses.
 For creative suggestions about how to arrive at less than a one-year sentence even in somewhat serious cases, see Note "Sentence."